 Classic Pantry Pancakes

-Classic Pantry Pancakes are my answer to the last minute “I need more than cereal this morning but I am too lazy to make something fancy” feeling I had yesterday morning.
+Homemade Pancakes are my answer to the last minute “I need more than cereal this morning but I am too lazy to make something fancy” feeling I had yesterday morning.
 I have more pancake recipes than any sane person should, but as I was looking through them they all required at least a hint of preparation.
 Buttermilk, sour cream, mascarpone, cornmeal, fresh fruit… the list went on.
+These pancakes are made from scratch and are easy to make.

 These Classic Pantry Pancakes are about as easy as pancakes can get, I put everything in one bowl, mix with a whisk and use my 1/4 cup ice cream scoop to immediately scoop onto a griddle.
 And you will LOVE them.
 I have been making them for years, way before Pinterest, back when I used to email myself recipes so I didn’t lose them.